Types of Pretreatment Units & Devices

 Some units operate on a batch dose where specified amounts of wastewater are pumped into the aerobic unit at time intervals.
 Other units operate on a flow-through basis where influent enters the unit and an equal amount of effluent exits the unit, similar to what happens in a septic tank.

-Suspended growth process is also known as "activated sludge" or extended aeration, which is typically the same process used in a municipal wastewater treatment plant.
+The suspended growth process is also known as "activated sludge" or extended aeration.
+This is typically the same process used in a municipal wastewater treatment plant.
 Individual home wastewater treatment units of this type are more commonly known as Aerobic Treatment Units or ATU’s.

 Aerobic Treatment Unit Characteristics

 There are a number of these types of units that are approved by the State of Wisconsin that are currently being used in Kenosha County.
 Typically these ATU’s have the following characteristics:

 - As part of a complete POWTS, there is a septic tank to settle the large solids and scum.
 Some systems may have a pump on a timer sending effluent from the septic tank to the ATU.
 Effluent from the ATU discharges to some sort of dispersal cell in or on the soil.

-- All systems have a method of incorporating air into the wastewater to maintain a dissolved oxygen in the wastewater either continuously or intermittently.
+- All systems have a method of incorporating air into the wastewater to maintain dissolved oxygen in the wastewater either continuously or intermittently.